Nonlinear BSDEs with two optional Doob's class barriers satisfying weak Mokobodzki's condition and extended Dynkin games: Introduction

 \section{Introduction}

-Let $B$ be a standard $d$-dimensional Brownian motion, $T$ be a strictly positive real number (horizon time) and let $\mathbb{F}=\{F_t\}_{t\in[0,T]}$ be the augmented filtration generated by $B$.
+Let $B$ be a standard $d$-dimensional Brownian motion on a given probability space $(\Omega,\FF,P)$, $T$ be a strictly positive real number (horizon time) and let $\mathbb{F}:=(\FF_t)_{0\le t\le T}$ be the standard augmentation of the filtration generated by $B$.
 In the present paper, we study Reflected Backward Stochastic Differential Equations (RBSDEs for short) of the following form

 where $\xi$ (terminal value) is an $\mathcal{F}_T$-measurable random variable, the mapping $f:\Omega\times[0,T]\times\mathbb{R}\times\mathbb{R}^d\to\mathbb{R}$ (generator) is an $\mathbb{F}$-progressively measurable process with respect to the first two variables and $L,U$ (barries) are $\mathbb{F}$-optional processes of class (D).
-We look for a triple $(Y,Z,R)$ of $\mathbb{F}$-progressively measurable processes, with $R$ of finite variation, that satisfies \eqref{2marca1}.
-The {\em main part} of the solution $(Y,Z,R)$ is process $Y$.
+We look for a triple $(Y,Z,R)$ of $\mathbb{F}$-progressively measurable processes, with $R$ of finite variation and $R_0=0$, that satisfies \eqref{2marca1}.
+Given a solution $(Y,Z,R)$ to \eqref{2marca1}, we call the process $Y$ the {\em main part} of the solution.
 The role of $R$ is to keep $Y$ between barriers $L,U$, and the role of $Z$ is to keep $Y$ adapted to $\mathbb F$.
 In order to get the uniqueness for problem \eqref{2marca1} one requires from $R$ to satisfy the so called {\em minimality condition} which stands that

 where $R^*$ is the c\`adl\`ag part of $R$ and $R^{*,+}, R^{*,-}$ its Jordan decomposition.